GoSuda

 28}

-The code presented above uses only waitgroup to generate 10 random integers concurrently in each goroutine and stores them at the assigned index.
-In this code, waitgroup is used to wait until all goroutines are finished, and then Done is printed.
-Using waitgroup in this manner allows multiple goroutines to perform tasks concurrently, to store data without locks until all goroutines have finished, and to perform batch post-processing after the tasks are complete.
+The code above employs only a waitgroup to enable each goroutine to concurrently generate 10 random integers and store them at their assigned indices.
+In this code, waitgroup is used to wait until all goroutines have finished, after which "Done" is printed.
+By using waitgroup in this manner, multiple goroutines can perform tasks concurrently, store data without locks until all goroutines complete, and then perform batch post-processing.

 golang.org/x/sync/errgroup.ErrGroup